 Alateen has several purposes.
 The group brings young people together to:

-Al-anon/Alateen are focused entirely on challenges with alcohol.
+Al-Anon and Alateen are focused entirely on challenges with alcohol.
 Groups do not directly address any other type of substance abuse.
 Like other 12-step programs, Alateen offers both open and closed meetings.
-The former is for any young person to attend.
-The latter is for only young people affected by a loved one’s use of alcohol and existing Alateen members.
+Open meetings are for any young person to attend.
+Closed meetings are exclusive for Alateen members and young people affected by a loved one’s alcohol use.

-The only adults who attend Alateen are the one or two Alateen group sponsors who are there for meeting guidance.
+The only adults who attend Alateen meetings are the one or two Alateen group sponsors who are there to provide meeting guidance.

 Attendance at an Alateen meeting is appropriate for anyone who:

 - Is or has been affected by someone with AUD whether they are a family member, friend, or any other relation

 - Is affected by someone who struggles with AUD and other substance abuse issues, though meeting discussion focuses on the use of alcohol